 Possible problems after surgery include:

-Call your health care provider if you experience persistent pain in your feet or your child complains of foot pain or lower leg pain.
+Call your provider if you experience persistent pain in your feet or your child complains of foot pain or lower leg pain.

 Most cases are not preventable.
 However, wearing well supported shoes can be helpful.